Welcome to the ART10573 Artist's Portal!

 Salvador Sanchez is a Deaf multimedia artist, illustrator, animator, and graphic designer.
 He grew up and works in New York.
 He has a remarkable gift for art and feels affection for his paintings.
 His graphic design work and illustrations explore visual representations of ASL signs.

-Mary Tellerico
+Mary Tallerico

-Mary Tellerico
+Mary Tallerico

 Mary Tallerico, a lifelong Port Chester resident, learned how to paint by taking night classes for three years at Greenwich High School.
 Her preferred medium is acrylic because those paints are water soluble and beginner-friendly.
 Plus, acrylic paints achieve a similar look to oil paints, but the drying time is much faster.
 She learned that painting provides her pleasure and happiness and inspires her to reach new levels of skills she never knew she had.
 She is also a self-taught wood crafter.
 She purchased some tools a few years ago and began making outdoor wood planters and used her artistic skills to paint decorative flowers on them.
 Once she improved her craft, she started making wood crafts for holidays.